ashishdoneriya/csetutorials.com-ssj/posts/redirect-non-www-using-urlrewritefilter-web-servers.md

 </dependency>
 ```

-Otherwise <a rel="nofollow" href="http://central.maven.org/maven2/org/tuckey/urlrewritefilter/4.0.4/urlrewritefilter-4.0.4.jar" target="_blank">download</a> the jar file directly from maven repository and add in your webapp.
+Otherwise [download](http://central.maven.org/maven2/org/tuckey/urlrewritefilter/4.0.4/urlrewritefilter-4.0.4.jar) the jar file directly from maven repository and add in your webapp.

 **2.** Now add this code in your WEB-INF/web.xml